-A Master of Physician Assistant Studies (MPAS) program is currently undergoing accreditation within the Indiana University School of Health and Rehabilitation Sciences (SHRS - Indianapolis campus).
-In September 2010, the proposal for the program was approved by the University, and by the Indiana Commission for Higher Education.
+A Master of Physician Assistant Studies (MPAS) program is currently undergoing ARC-PA accreditation within the Indiana University School of Health and Rehabilitation Sciences (SHRS - Indianapolis campus).
 The IU program will be one of a relatively small number of PA programs affiliated with a medical school.
 The MPAS degree will be offered through SHRS in collaboration with the IU School of Medicine.

 The IUB Health Professions and Prelaw Center has posted details about the program's admission requirements throughout this webpage, and we will post more information as it becomes available.

-The IUB Health Professions and Prelaw Center urges all interested IUB students and alumni who have an IU email, IU alumni email, or IU gmail account to join the HPPLC pre-PA email list from our homepage, through which we will continue to send out the latest information.
+The IUB Health Professions and Prelaw Center urges all interested IUB students and alumni who have an official IU email account (whether standard or alumni account) to join the HPPLC pre-PA email list from our homepage, through which we will continue to send out the latest information.
 We will also continue to post the latest information to the HPPLC PA site as soon as it becomes available.
 Be sure to utilize the HPPLC PA page, as our site contains critical information, suggestions, and resources beyond what is covered on PA school web sites.

 IU Bloomington does not offer a physician assistant program, but pre-PA students may fulfill the admission requirements at IUB and then apply for admission to the School of Health and Rehabilitation Sciences at IUPUI (IU's Indianapolis campus) to complete the Master of Physician Assistant Studies degree.
 Admission to the IU MPAS program requires successful completion of a baccalaureate degree, prerequisite courses (which can be worked into most undergraduate degrees), and other admission criteria, as explained throughout this page.